Foundations

 How meal structure, composition, and timing interact with insulin and glucose patterns across the day.

-What Time-in-Range, GMI, and other glucose metrics describe — and how to interpret them as a picture of patterns, not a scorecard.
+What Time-in-Range, GMI, and other glucose metrics describe, and how to read them as a picture of patterns rather than a scorecard.